Data Science 7 min read

 Data science is one of the most used, and most misunderstood, terms in the modern workplace.
 Executives talk about it in board meetings.
 Job boards list thousands of vacancies for it.
 Yet most people cannot give a clear, precise answer to a simple question: what does a data scientist actually do?

-This article answers that question plainly, explains what skills you need, what you can earn in the UK, and how to break into the field, without a degree in mathematics or computer science.
+This article answers that question plainly, explains what skills you need, and how to break into the field, without a degree in mathematics or computer science.
 If you are already clear on data science and want to go further, read our guide on why everyone needs to learn AI implementation.

 What is data science?